 But how do you explain this to someone who doesn’t see the value in the arts?

 It’s important in this day and age that we artists know how to defend what we do.
 In a perfect world, this kind of justification would not be necessary, but here we are.
 What would you say to convince a skeptic that the arts are important?
-Have you ever thought about how you would explain yourself?
+Have you ever thought about what you would say?

 There have been lots of practical justifications for the arts in the past couple decades, particularly as they relate to the academic success and improved social skills of young students.
 Arts advocates in public school systems are, sadly, constantly having to defend the value of their programs to higher-ups who want to slash the budget.
 They point out all the studies showing that music makes kids better at math, or improves test scores, or helps with spatial reasoning; they say that involvement in the arts builds good teamwork and social skills, and also provides a safe community that helps keep kids out of trouble.